Liluan1/ABE/README.md

 Build Instructions
 =====================================
-This reopsitory has been tested to run with PALISADE development release 1.10.6
+This reopsitory has been tested to run with PALISADE development release 1.11.

-* Install that release on your system following instructions to be found in that repo
+* Install PALISADE from that release on your system.
+Full instructions for this are to be found in the `README.md` file in the PALISADE repo.

+Run `make install` at the end to install the system to the default location (you can change this location, but then you will have to change the Makefile in this repo to reflect the new location).

+Note you may have to execute the following on your system to automatically find the installed libraries and include files:

+> `sudo ldconfig`

+  found in that repo.

 * Clone this repo on your system

 We use CMake to build abe.
 The high-level (platform-independent) procedure for building PALISADE is as follows (for OS-specific instructions, see the section "Detailed information about building PALISADE" at the bottom of this page).
 Note PALISADE has similar requirements, so if that builds on your system you are all set :

 * Install system prerequisites (if not already installed), including a C++ compiler with OMP support, cmake, make, and autoconf.

  Download git submodules by running the following commands (PALISADE downloads submodules for google-test open-source library):
 ```
 git submodule update --init  --recursive --remote
 ```

-4. Create a directory where the binaries will be built.
+* Create a directory where the binaries will be built.
 The typical choice is a subfolder "build".
 In this case, the commands are:
 ```
 mkdir build
 cd build